MeganMFisher/reviewByWeek/week5/day2Answers.md

     //Elimitates what takes us 4,5,6 lines of code to figure out what is happening in a block of code by starting with exactly what it is doing _.map, _.filter etc.

+    // You are able to use a lot of methods on both arrays and objects (map on an object!!)

+    // Can deal with data easily in a just a few lines of code.

+    // The methods you have access to are names very clearly to make your code even more readable.